 Compliance and enforcement of the Australian Consumer Law is carried out by the ACCC and state and territory consumer regulators on a ‘one law, multiple regulators’ model.
 Some issues may be more appropriately addressed at the state/territory level.
 Most state and territory fair trading agencies also facilitate dispute resolution between consumers and traders and have enforcement responsibilities under the Australian Consumer Law.

-Various Ombudsman services may also provide a more appropriate resolution through dispute resolution schemes.
+Various Ombudsman services, including small business commissioners, may also provide a more appropriate resolution through dispute resolution schemes.

 Given ASIC’s remit to enforce and administer consumer protection laws for many financial products and services, the ACCC coordinates with ASIC on many matters, particularly those involving combined financial and non-financial issues.